Hello

 Limitations

-not used thumb-nails, so you have to do with the 360 pixels (72dpi)
+not used thumb-nails for the pictures, so you will have to do with the

 Neither have I tried to put in small samples of music in MP3.
 This also

 on YOUTUBE.
-I have selected videos (when available) which not only let
+I have selected videos (if available) which not only let

-you hear the sound, but also showed you the instrument and often also
+you hear the sound, but also show you the instrument and often also

 the playing techniques for both hands.
 So under most instruments you